 The English poor lived on potatoes in the winter, except in Cornwall where they lived on potatoes and pilchards.
 They were expected to be prudent; preserving the fish in autumn when they were in a glut.
 The main expense for the poor was not the fish, but the expensive salt needed to preserve them, and English salt did not do a good job, despite the protestations of the North- West salt producers.
 So French salt was smuggled, like more interesting items like rum and tobacco, but literally more vital.
 Another group of even more exploited workers had pilchards on the menu- those slaves on the West Indian plantations.

 Pilchards were more than a modest fish; the trade represented Regency society as well- cheap food, hard work and easy profits for those who owned the means of production!

-I have written two books on this period.
+I have written three books on this period.
 If you liked this blog, you can find more of the same in The Dark Days of Georgian Britain.
 The are more details here.